remifan/commplax/README.md

-# Commplax: DSP in JAX
+# Commplax: differentiable DSP for optical communication
 Commplax is a modern Python DSP library mostly written in [JAX](https://github.com/google/jax), which is made by Google for high-performance machine learning research.
 Thanks to JAX's friendly API (most are [Numpy](https://numpy.org/)'s), efficient Autograd function and hardware acceleration, Commplax is/can:

 - deal with Complex number well, thanks to JAX's native Complex number support